 First, thoroughly clean the wall surface to ensure the best installation.
 You’ll want to make sure the wall is dry and free of dust, dirt and debris.
 If the wall has been recently painted, make sure the paint has been allowed to dry and cure completely.

 In order to prep the walls, start by wiping them down with a damp, clean cloth to remove any dust, cobwebs, or dirt.
-Fill a bucket with warm water and a non-abrasive cleaner, ie. mild dish soap, white vinegar, or baking soda to name a few.
+Fill a bucket with 30% water and 70% Isopropyl alcohol.
 Dip a sponge into the mixture and gently scrub the walls to remove any stubborn marks or stains.
 Rinse the sponge frequently and use a clean, dry cloth to dry the walls.
-Use a putty knife to remove any old wallpaper residue.
-Finally, fill any holes or cracks with spackling compound and sand the repairs smooth once it’s dried.
+Please repeat this step twice.
 If you’re working with an already highly textured wall surface, you might have to use a primer to create a smooth surface.

 Now that your walls are prepped and ready for wallpaper installation, you can start on the hanging process.
 Keep in mind what type of pattern you’re using.
 Peel and Stick Murals will need specific attention to aligning the panels to create the full picture with seamless design.
 Understanding Half Drop Repeat vs Straight Repeat will ensure a desired outcome.

 Half Drop vs Straight Repeat